1mansri/nested-comment-backend/README.md

 **Post Management**

 - `POST /create-post` - Create a post
-- `GET /get-recent-post` - Get 15 most recent posts
+- `GET /get-recent-post` - Get 15 most recent posts (with author data)
-- `POST /get-user-post` - Get posts by user
+- `POST /get-user-post` - Get posts by user (with author data)
 - `POST /delete-post` - Soft delete a post

 **Comment Management**

-- `POST /create-comment` - Create comment or reply
+- `POST /create-comment` - Create comment or reply (returns with user data)
-- `POST /get-post-comments` - Get all comments for a post (with sorting)
+- `POST /get-post-comments` - Get all comments for a post with user data (with sorting)
-- `POST /get-comment-reply` - Get replies to a comment (with sorting)
+- `POST /get-comment-reply` - Get replies to a comment with user data (with sorting)
 - `POST /upvote-comment` - Toggle upvote on a comment
 - `POST /delete-comment` - Soft delete a comment